ruuda/hoff/design.md

  * The current candidate pull request for integrating.
 Also the sha of the integrated change (rebased or merge commit, depending on the strategy), and details about the build state.

+## Events

+What are the events that can change the state?

+ * A pull request was opened.
+This should make the commits elegible for automated checks (e.g. enforce commit message format), but it should not attempt a build or merge.

+ * A comment with magic approve incantation was left on an open pull request.
+   This makes the pull request elegible for building and testing if all checks passed.

+ * The `HEAD` of a pull request changed.
+This may throw away the details of the previous revision and treat the new one as a fresh pull request.
+That way approval and check results are invalidated automatically.
+If check results are made available via the web interface only (and not by leaving a comment on GitHub), this is sufficient.

+ * A pull request was closed.
+Removes the pull request from the system.

+ * The CI build state changed.
+If this concerned the current integration candidate, proceed to the next step.
+If the build and tests were successful, fast-forward master and consider the next candidate.
+If it failed, mark the pull request as failed (until it is modified) and consider the next candidate without updating master.

+ * Perhaps there should be an option to retry a failed build.